Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Application: Recovery of Block-Sparse Signals from Noiseless Measurements

 We now elaborate on the similarities and differences between our (average-case) guarantees for recovery of block-sparse (Theorem~\ref{thm:l12}) and non-block sparse (Corollary~\ref{thm:l1}) signals.
-In terms of similarities, both results allow for the same scaling of the \emph{total number of nonzero entries} in $\beta$: $km = O(p/\|\Phi\|_2^2 \log p)$ in the case of block-sparse signals and $k = O(p/\|\Phi\|_2^2 \log p)$ in the case of sparse signals.
-However, while Corollary~\ref{thm:l1} requires that the inner product of any two columns in $\Phi$ be $O(1/\log p)$, Theorem~\ref{thm:l12} allows for less restrictive inner products of columns \emph{within} blocks as long as $\mu_I = O(1)$.
-Stated differently, explicit exploitation of the block structure in \eqref{eq:l21min} enables us to shift the $O(1/\log p)$ scaling requirement from $\mu(\Phi)$ in Corollary~\ref{thm:l1} to $\mu_B$ in Theorem~\ref{thm:l12}.
+In terms of similarities, if we assume $k = O(1/\overline{\mu}_B^2 m \log{p})$ then both results allow for the same scaling of the \emph{total number of nonzero entries} in $\beta$: $km = O(p/\|\Phi\|_2^2 \log p)$ in the case of block-sparse signals and $k = O(p/\|\Phi\|_2^2 \log p)$ in the case of sparse signals.
+However, while Corollary~\ref{thm:l1} requires that the inner product of any two columns in $\Phi$ be $O(1/\log p)$, Theorem~\ref{thm:l12} allows for less restrictive inner products of columns \emph{within} blocks as long as $\mu_I = O(1)$ and $\mu_B = O(1/\sqrt{m} \log p)$.
 Similarly, while Corollary~\ref{thm:l1} requires that the signs of the nonzero entries in $\beta$ be independent, Theorem~\ref{thm:l12} allows for correlations among the signs of entries \emph{within} nonzero blocks.
-With the caveat that Theorem~\ref{thm:l12} and Corollary~\ref{thm:l1} only specify sufficient conditions, these two results seem to suggest that explicitly accounting for block structures in sparse signals allows one to expand the classes of sparse signals $\beta$ \emph{and} dictionaries $\Phi$ under which successful (average-case) recovery can be guaranteed.
+With the caveat that Theorem~\ref{thm:l12} and Corollary~\ref{thm:l1} only specify sufficient conditions, these two results seem to suggest that explicitly accounting for block structures in sparse signals with $m = O(1)$ allows one to expand the classes of sparse signals $\beta$ \emph{and} dictionaries $\Phi$ under which successful (average-case) recovery can be guaranteed.